I love to meet readers in real life. Events open to the public are noted.

 Read the full summary (and get the link to the full article) here.

-“Inventing …a Story” a crash course in engineering/invention and narrative nonfiction writing based upon the nonfiction picture book, WOOD, WIRE, WINGS: Emma Lilian Todd Invents an Airplane. (approx. 1 hour, large assembly or single classroom)
+Option 2: For school groups “Engineering a Story” writers workshop, based upon the nonfiction picture book, WOOD, WIRE, WINGS: Emma Lilian Todd Invents an Airplane. (approx. 1 hour, large assembly or single classroom)